enisspahi/code-first-api-example/README.md

 ## Generating API specification without running the application
 `./gradlew generateOpenApiDocs`

+## Starting the Client

+1. Start the application running:
+   `./gradlew :client:bootRun`
+2. Open client application in browser [http://localhost:8082](http://localhost:8082)

 ## Below are some examples of generating single page API Docs with multiple tools:

 ### Generating API Docs as a single page API Doc using [Redocly](https://redocly.com/)